GXatBuffalo/Thrive-Stardew-Mod/docs/Design.md

 - *Trade-off*: Python provides rapid prototyping, easier statistical analysis, and better tooling for balancing compared to C#.
 However, this requires additional functionality for accumulating data and exporting it outside the game.

+### Harmony Patching

+- Harmony is used to inject, change, or surpress game code during runtime.
+This allows for more control over game behaviors. eg. This enables us to alter the rewards from the harvesting action, etc.

+- *Trade-off*: Harmony patching is a powerful but risky tool.
+Injecting code at runtime, especially in popular methods to alter such as Crops.Harvest results in a high chance of errors and compatibility issuees.

 ---